-Katie Workman is a cook, a writer, a mother of two, an enthusiastic advocate for family meals, an activist in hunger issues, and the author of the beloved Mom 100 Cookbook.
+Katie Workman is a cook, a writer, a mother of two, an activist in hunger issues, and an enthusiastic advocate for family meals, which is the inspiration behind her two beloved cookbooks, Dinner Solved! and The Mom 100 Cookbook.

-Her other food writing includes articles for The Wall Street Journal, iVillage, The Daily Beast, AARP.com, The Boston Globe, and New York magazine.
-Katie has also done television and radio satellite tours, taught cooking classes and performed cooking demos, participated in and hosted various food panels at conferences, and been has featured in various national and local media, including the Today show, VH1 Big Morning Buzz Live, The Talk, The New York Times, Food & Wine magazine, and Parents magazine.
-She works selectively with brands as a spokesperson, and in the development of content and recipes.
+Katie is also a frequent guest on NPR’s All Things Considered.
+She’s done television and radio satellite tours, taught cooking classes and performed cooking demos, participated in and hosted various food panels at conferences, works with GE as a brand ambassador, and been has featured in various national and local media, including the Today show, VH1, Big Morning Buzz Live, The Talk, The New York Times, Food & Wine magazine, and Parents magazine.
+She works selectively with brands and companies such as World Market Cost Plus and the National Frozen and Refrigerated Association as a spokesperson, and in the development of content and recipes.

 Katie sits on the board of City Harvest, New York’s leading food rescue nonprofit, and for the past 20 years has been an active supporter of No Kid Hungry/Share Our Strength, an organization dedicated to eradicating childhood hunger.
 She lives with her pretty great husband and two hungry boys, and a delightful puppy in New York City.
 Their dining table can fit ten people, which often comes in handy.